|

 DocToText

-- new find, true extractor of both numbers and strings I think.
+- command line true extractor of both numbers and strings.

 -